benkehoe/aws-sso-util/docs/cloudformation.md

 All fields (except `Instance`) can either be a single value or a list of values.

-The config file can control some of its generation by including the following fields:
+The config file can control some of its generation (if these are not set on the command line) by including the following fields:
 * `NumChildStacks` and `MaxAssignmentsAllocation`: set one of these (not both) to fix a default number of child stacks.
-* `DefaultSessionDuration`: an [ISO8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) like `P8H` to set on `AWS::SSO::PermissionSet` resources that don't already have it set.
+* `DefaultSessionDuration`: an [ISO8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) like `PT8H` to set on `AWS::SSO::PermissionSet` resources that don't already have it set.
 * `MaxConcurrentAssignments`: to keep assignment creation from being throttled, this is set to 20 as a default.
 You can change it with this parameter.
 * `MaxResourcesPerTemplate`: just what it sounds like, defaults to the CloudFormation limit.